jundalisay/sp/content/en/research/hume/treatise/book-1/part-2/section-05.md

 2. Two green balls have a gap between them filled with two more balls and are placed in the same way as two yellow balls.

-Gap

 Our senses will see that the two yellow balls can receive the same space without us touching them.

 Similarly, we can detect the space between those yellow balls when we run our hand between them and feel no objects other than those two.

-In other words, without changing the two yellow balls: our imagination can convert an invisible distance into a visible one, and our sense of motion can convert an intangible distance into a tangible one.
+In other words, without changing the two yellow balls:
+- our imagination can convert an invisible distance into a visible one, and
+- our sense of motion can convert an intangible distance into a tangible one.

 3. These two kinds of distance have nearly the same effects on every natural phenomenon.